zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-by-adding-credit-card.md

 # Subscribe by Adding Credit Card

-This guide walks you through how to add a payment method that you and your organization can use for Zilliz Cloud.
+This guide provides comprehensive instructions on how to add a payment credit card for your organizational on Zilliz Cloud.

 ## Add a payment method{#add-a-payment-method}

-After registering an account and logging in, select **Billing** from the navigation pane on the left.
-In the right-hand view, you will see an overview of your account.
+After registering an account and logging in, navigate to **Billing** from the left-side menu to access your account overview.

 ![add_payment_method](/img/add_payment_method.png)

-You can simply click on **Add a New Card** in the **Payment Method** section located at the lower-right corner to add your credit card.
+In the **Payment** **Method** section found at the lower-right corner of your screen, click on **Add a New Card**.

 ![add-payment-method](/img/add-payment-method.png)

-In the prompted **Add Payment Method** dialog box, you need to provide
+ A dialog box will appear prompting you to enter:

-- Information about your credit card
+- Credit Card Information:
     - **Card number**

     - **Expiration**

     - **CVC**

-- Information about you
+- Billing Information:
     - **Address Line**

     - **Country / Region**